Bishop's Waltham

 Archaeological finds show that people have been living in Bishop’s Waltham since at least 5,000 BC.
 The town’s Saxon name (‘wald’ meaning forest and ‘ham’ meaning settlement) is important.
 It is one of only 12 Saxon settlements with the name and suggests Bishop’s Waltham was settled by Anglo-Saxon migrants as early as 450 to 550 AD, not long after the last Roman legions left.

-You can pick up a guide to all Winchester’s market towns from Winchester Visitor Information Centre or download it here.
+You can pick up a guide to all Winchester’s market towns from the Winchester Visitor Information Centre or download it here.
 There is also a Bishop’s Waltham Map to help you find your way around.

 By car, use the postcode SO32 1AA to get to the High Street.
 From Winchester take the B2177 towards Bishop’s Waltham/Wickham.
 There are two car parks offering free parking for one hour.
 Two hours free at Jubilee Hall.